DontTalkJustTravel

 • Want both?
 Base in Santo Domingo and do one day trip to La Vega.

-2026 planning note: Carnival runs through February in many cities, and the biggest energy lines up with Independence Day on Feb 27.
+2026 planning note: Carnival runs through February in many cities, and the biggest national energy lines up around Feb 27 (Dominican Independence Day).
+If you want the “whole country outside” feeling, aim your trip around that window.

-Dominican Carnival isn’t one single event—it’s a month-long season with parades, costumes, music, food stands, and a “whole city outside” vibe.
-Different cities have different characters, styles, and levels of intensity.
+Dominican Carnival isn’t one single event — it’s a month-long season of parades, costumes, music, food stands, and a “whole city outside” vibe.
+Each city has its own character and intensity.

 Think of it like this:

-• Santo Domingo = bigger city parade vibe with smoother planning
+• Santo Domingo: big city parade vibe with smoother planning

 If you’re going to do Carnival once in your life, La Vega is the “story you tell forever” option.